bifot/microudp/README.md

 # ms-udp

-Solution for communicate between microservices via UDP protocol. 🔬
+Solution for communication between services using UDP protocol. 🔬 🔬

 ## Install